yih365/PomoReflect/PomodoroReflect/README.md

 + AV audio session is getting de-prioritized?
 - Noise stops after a while - might have been end of session, might not have been

-* UI: improvement for notifs NOTIF LIKE THE ALARM APP
+* UI: live activity for notifs
+- On screen lock only shows first digit

 ### Wants:
+* Widget

 * Send notif alert for finished! when timer done
 * Add possibility for vibration alert? or screen alert/but this can also be notification?